March 30, 2026

 • We present nationally recognized metal sculptor Joseph Slusky with a selection of recent and past work.
 He is best known for his whimsical painted metal sculptures made from recycled scrap metal.
 Influences include metal toys, LA car culture, Constructivism and other twentieth century art movements.
 The sculptures explore realms of the subconscious and are fossilizations of the imagination.
 Joe taught drawing and three-dimensional design at the UC Berkeley Architecture Department for thirty-two years.

-painting by Joseph Slusky
+Painting and Sculpture by Joseph Slusky

 • Curated by Gray Loft Gallery, we are delighted to present a satellite exhibition of the Art of the African Diaspora at the Richmond Art Center which is the longest running event of its kind in the Bay Area.
 It began in 1989 as a salon for African American artists known as Colors of Black, organized by artist and professor Marie Johnson Calloway.
 This exhibition features 19 artists selected from the Richmond Art Center AOTAD roster, all of whom live and work in the Bay Area.